BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 1. [Other information](#other-information)

 ## How to install unique Tav
 Installing unique Tav, it is recommended to not use Vortex but use BG3MM and install the data part as a loose file mod, simply because of how complex this mod is.
-If you use Vortex, install the pak file as normal and then follow [how to install the data main file](#how-to-install-the-data-main-file-in-unique-tav).
+If you use Vortex, install the pak file as normal and then follow [How to install the Data main file](#how-to-install-the-data-main-file)

 The first thing you need to do is go to [Unique Tav's mod page](https://www.nexusmods.com/baldursgate3/mods/2754) and download both main files.
 You will also need [Trips' Old Shader Pack](https://www.nexusmods.com/baldursgate3/mods/4752).